atakanersoy/WRO2025_FE_ANTi/video/README.md

 # Performance Videos

-This folder contains videos demonstrating Team ANTi’s robot performance in the WRO 2025 Future Engineers challenges.
-This documentation was last updated on **Thursday, May 29, 2025, at 08:35 PM +03**.
+This folder contains videos demonstrating Team ANTi’s autonomous robot performance in the WRO 2025 Future Engineers challenges.
+This documentation was last updated on **Thursday, May 29, 2025, at 10:57 PM +03**.

 ## Video List
 - **Open Challenge**